-I have also been investigating the limits of representation by painting fragments, sceneries and composing video installations.
-In order to resend the perception towards the network in which we are all interconnected and depending on, my works are correspondingly related to anthropology, through elaborated snapshots of an ongoing inquiry that includes theories, conjectures, re-interpreting signs and experimenting.
+She has also been investigating the limits of representation by painting fragments, sceneries and composing video installations.
+In order to resend the perception towards the network in which we are all interconnected and depending on.
+Her works are correspondingly related to anthropology, through elaborated snapshots of an ongoing inquiry that includes theories, conjectures, re-interpreting signs and experimenting.

 (extract from Fabio Carnaghi's text) ...Firmamento is a constellation, a nebula, a conjunction of ethereal bodies finding its intrinsic character through permanent suspension.
 We seem to be in front of a hologramatic vision that translates into a kind of rebus, an enigma of unexpected meaning for the viewer to be solved.
 From form to content, from three to two-dimensional, from concrete to ideal, the installation by Debora Hirsch explores the territories of knowledge, the outlines of subliminal mechanisms, the pathways of communication.

 Debora Hirsch’s research has always reflected on the perceptive dynamic of the contact between the surface and the substance of the real, there where the mind exceeds its boundaries.